fission/fission.io/content/en/docs/usage/observability/prometheus.md

 fission_function_duration_seconds{name="hello"}
 ```

-There are a few more Fission metrics available which are listed [here](/docs/reference/metrics-reference)
+There are a few more Fission metrics available which are listed in [Metrics Reference](/docs/reference/metrics-reference)

 ## Fission Dashboard